 Source: CDC

 Aerosols are produced from the use of electronic smoking devices (ESDs).
 Electronic cigarettes, also known as e-cigarettes, are battery operated devices designed to deliver nicotine, flavor and other chemicals.
 They turn chemicals, including highly addictive nicotine, into an aerosol (commonly referred to as "vapor") that is inhaled by the user.
-ESDs are increasingly popular among youth and young adults due to appealing packaging and flavors such as "bubble gum" and "gummy bear."
-Data from the FDA's 2013-2014 Population Assessment of Tobacco and Health (PATH) Study showed that among youth who have ever tried an e-cigarette, 81 percent used a flavored product the first time they tried one.
-The U.S has seen a sharp rise in e-cigarette use by youth in the U.S. There was a 900 percent increase among high school students from 2011 to 2015!
-Source: American Lung Association.
+Results from the FDA's 2024 Annual National Tobacco Survey (NYTS) showed that among youth who have ever tried an e-cigarette, more than 8 out of 10 (87.6%) used flavored e-cigarettes, with fruit flavors being the most popular, followed by candy, desserts, and other sweets; mint; and menthol.
+Source: U.S. Food and Drug Administration (FDA).
+During 2023-2024, among all middle school and high school students, current use of any tobacco product declined by an estimated 550,000 students.
+Despite these declines, approximately 1 in 12 middle and high school students still report current use of any tobacco product in 2024, and the leading product used is e-cigarette/vape.
+Source: Centers for Disease Control.
 In 2016, the definition of "tobacco product" was updated to include all ESDs.
 All tobacco products are now regulated by the FDA, and more research on the effects of these products is expected in the future.

 What Can You Do to Protect Yourself and Your Family From Secondhand Smoke and Aerosols?